Reviewable/Reviewable/docs/repositories.md

 Reviewable does need write permissions for your repos.
 See the [GitHub authorizations](registration.md#github-authorizations) section for a full explanation.

+Reviewable sends “commit statuses” to GitHub to communicate whether review as a&nbsp;whole is resolved or in progress.
+Currently the name of the status is `code-review/reviewable`.
+Commit statuses might be configured as part of branch protection rules, i.e. GitHub repo owner might specify that Reviewable's review (identified by the abovementioned name) passes before a&nbsp;PR is merged to the protected branch.
+However, because Reviewable's GitHub connection is currently an&nbsp;OAuth App (not “GitHub Application” proper), it is not possible for repository admins to require that `code-review/reviewable` status is sent by Reviewable (and not by any other authorized app).
+For this reason, *third party applications* claiming write access to commit statuses, approved by *any user with write capabilities* to the repository are themselves capable of bypassing branch protection rule that requires Reviewable's review to pass, by sending subsequent `code-review/reviewable` commit status with arbitrary result.
+We advise discretion when approving write access to repositories for collaborators, and we advise anyone with write access to carefuly consider which third party applications they are approving.

 And of course under no circumstances will we disclose any of your private information to other parties beyond what's needed to provide our service — please see our [terms of service](https://github.com/Reviewable/Reviewable/blob/master/legal/terms.md) and [privacy policy](https://github.com/Reviewable/Reviewable/blob/master/legal/privacy.md) for the legal details.

 If you need more details about our security architecture or have any other concerns we can address, please contact us at [support@reviewable.io](mailto:support@reviewable.io).